 S.No.
 Part Subject Marks Credits

 1. I Language - Tamil/Hindi/Malayalam/ 400 12

 French/ Sanskrit

 2. II English 400 12

-III Core - Theory/Practical 1600 58
+III Core - Theory/Practical 1600 60

-3. - SWAYAM-MOOC - 2

-J. III Allied 400 20
+3. III Allied 400 20

-111 Electives/Project 300 15
+Electives/Project 300 15

 IV Basic Tamil / Advanced Tamil (OR) 150 4

-Non-major electives

-4. Skill Based subject 300 9
+Non-major electives Skill Based subject 300 9

+4.

 EDC 100 3

 Environmental Studies 50 2

 Value Education 50 2

 5. V Cocurricular Activities 50 1

 Total 3800 140

-- 50 % CIA is applicable to all subjects except JOC and COP.
-50% CIA is not applicable to EDC, Skill Based Subject 1 Cyber Security and Core Paper 12 Bioinformatics - 3.
-The students should complete any SWAYAM-MOOC before the completion of the 5th semester and the course completed certificate should be submitted through the HOD to the Controller of Examinations.
-Two credits will be given to the candidates who have successfully completed.
-In case the students have completed more than one online course, the appropriate 2 extra credits shall be awarded to such candidates upon the submission of certificate through the HOD to the Controller of Examinations. - > A Field Training/ onsite training preferably relevant to the course should be undertaken every year based on the norms prescribed by the institution and the discretionary power of the HoD, Dean and Principal
+- > 25 % CIA is applicable to all subjects except JOC, COP and SWAYAM courses which are considered as extra credit courses. - ➤ 100 % CIA for Bioinformatics, Cyber Security and EDC paper. - The students to complete any MOOC On learning platforms like SWAYAM, NPTEL, Course era, IIT Bombay Spoken Tutorial etc., before the completion of the 5th semester and the course completion certificate should be submitted through the HOD to the Controller of Examinations.
+Extra credits will be given to the candidates who have successfully completed. - An Onsite Training preferably relevant to the course may be undertaken as per the discretion of the HOD.

-Components of Continuous Internal Assessment (50 Marks)
+Components of Continuous Internal Assessment